veerapursandesh/UtilityScripts/README.md

 # UtilityScripts
-A repo for python utility scripts
+A repo for python utility scripts.